All The Things you Probably Won't be Told about The Yorkshire Terrier!

 He gets his meal and knows when he has to go (in about four hours) you'll let him out to do so then once more before curling up to sleep.

-All is right in this teacup Yorkie's world as he gets his needs met not with clothes and fancy beds that humans think are cute but in things that make sense to him.
+All is right in this new puppy’s world as he gets his needs met, not with clothes and fancy beds that humans think are cute but in things that make sense to him.

 Exercise, discipline, structure.

-He's a confident teacup Yorkshire Terrier because he knows he can rely on certain things to happen on a regular basis.
+He's a confident, loveable, household pet because he knows he can rely on certain things to happen on a regular basis.

 He gets discipline as well as praise but naturally wants the praise so repeats those things that earn it.

-Realize that Teacup Yorkies are first and foremost dogs, with dog's instincts and thoughts.
+Realize that Teacup Yorkies are first and foremost dogs, with dog instincts and thoughts.

 He can't act like a human or react like a human, although many put human names to his actions.

-Our world of words and emotion is confusing and inconsistent for the Yorkshire Terrier puppies that inhabit it!
-Their instincts don't change and when we consider for a moment their view we realize it takes little time and expense to make our Teacup Yorkies happier dogs.
+Our world of words and emotion is confusing and inconsistent for the many puppies that inhabit it!
+Their instincts don't change and when we consider for a moment their view, we realize it takes little time and expense to make our loveable pets much happier dogs.

 I will be back with some more tips soon.